 Noting that, the Turkish government introduced a citizenship by investment program that allows anyone willing to invest $250,000 in real estate to obtain immediate citizenship so long as you hold the investment for three years or more.

 According to the Turkish Airlines in-flight magazine, that could be as simple as buying a condo at SeaPearl in Istanbul as indicated by the heading, “Get a Turkish Passport!”

 You can buy any habitable property or properties.
 You can check out our Turkey real estate guide to learn about our favorite areas to buy properties.

 This program has become much more attractive in recent years and is one of the better bargains when it comes to citizenship by investment.
 You can learn more about how to buy a Turkish passport in our ultimate guide.

 Minimum Investment: $500,000

-OK, so this one isn’t so cheap (nor desirable from my view), but it’s far cheaper than it should be.
-And, there’s a bonus: you can get US citizenship after five years.
+Granted, this one isn’t so cheap – nor is it desirable from my view – but it’s far cheaper than it should be.
+And there’s a bonus: you can get US citizenship after five years.
 Please wait while I remove my tongue from my cheek.